 The physical assessment of the elder should focus on differentiating normal aging changes from pathology.
 The physical assessment of an anemic elder begins with visual evaluation of the patient's general physical and mental condition.
 This includes signs of malnourishment, pallor, breathing difficulties, and edema or ascites that may indicate chronic liver or kidney disease.
-Many observations can be made during the review of systems and medical history taking.
-The patient's cognitive function should also be assessed, including ability to answer questions appropriately, delayed responses, and signs of compensating for a cognitive deficit.
+Many observations can be made during the review of systems and medical history taking, including an assessment of cognitive function, such as the patient's ability to answer questions appropriately, delayed responses, and signs of compensating for a cognitive deficit.